embermap/ember-data-storefront/README.md

 post.load('comments').then(() => console.log('loaded comments!'));
 ```

 If a relationship has not loaded the promise will block until the data is loaded.
-However, if a relationship has already been loaded the promise will not block, and perform a background reload.
+However, if a relationship has already been loaded the promise will not block and perform a background reload.
 This means you don't have to worry about overcalling `load()`.

-This feature works best when used on relationships that are defined with `{ async: false }` because it allows `load()` to load the data, and `get()` to access data that has already been loaded.
+This feature works best when used on relationships that are defined with `{ async: false }` because it allows `load()` to load the data, and `get()` to access data that has been loaded.

 You can turn this feature on by adding the following to `app/app.js`.